davidgsd/AllScan/README.md

 Support 'Favorites.ini Locations' Cfgs setting.
 Optimizations to Favorites Add/Delete functions, support cases of blank or nonexistent files.
 Minor optimizations.
 Link Connection Status table node names to ASL stats page.
 Adjust Favs table highlight colors.

 **v0.59 2023-01-23**<br>
 Support old PHP versions (< 7.3.x) setcookie function w/SameSite parameter.
 Fixes login issues in v0.53-0.58 on nodes with < PHP 7.3.
 Enable cookie options to be set with cookieSameSiteOpt and cookieUseRootPath variables in include/UserModel.php.
-Fix issue where allmon.ini search path used by API files could be different than used by main files.
-Add additional debug log messages during login process.

 **v0.56 2023-01-22**<br>
 Optimizations to Keyed node status detection.
 ASL stats API data for many nodes shows a 0 stats.keyed value even when the node is in fact keyed.
 Testing revealed that stats.totalkeyups count and stats.totaltxtime are usually valid however and thus keyed status can be detected from changes in these values between stats requests.
 Implement moving average calculation of Tx activity level based on stats.keyed or total time keyed divided by elapsed time between the 2 most recent stats requests.
 The Favorites Table '#' column for each node is now highlighted in a variable shade of red corresponding to the average Tx activity over the past few minutes.